 Developing these skills is a chance to apply the theory of your degree into the practice of your profession.
 Your stellar study techniques will make you more employable!

 Be careful with applying for a bulk of extensions as it may mean you have a heavier workload down the line.
 There is always the risk that when you get an extension, that is going to bump up against something else.
 The best thing for your workload management may be to submit your assessment even if it doesn’t reach the high standards you set for yourself as a student.
 At this stage in the year, you may need to reflect on your coursework so far and remember that submitting an assessment that you feel is below your average standard is better than submitting nothing.
 Whilst this isn’t always ideal, it’s important to consider your expectations of yourself as a student, your workload, and your mental health.

 Be kind to yourself

-When it comes to the exam period, Alison is clear that study strategies need to be compassionate and manageable.
+When it comes to the exam period, study strategies need to be compassionate and manageable.
 Make sure you are kind to yourself and don’t judge yourself based on what others are doing.
 Your mental health also has a big impact on your academic health so prioritise your health, reward yourself when you hand in assessments and value the work you are doing for you and not anyone else.